Principles of Inclusive Design: How to Apply Them to Your Digital Spaces

 Principles of Inclusive Design

-Now that you understand what inclusive design is — and how it differs from accessible design — let’s delve into the principles of inclusive design.
+Now that you understand inclusive design and how it differs from accessible and universal design, let’s delve into the principles of the approach.

 Comprehensive Accessibility